fossas/spectrometer/docs/userguide.md

 vendored-dependencies:
 - name: Django
   path: vendor/Django-3.4.16.zip # path can be either a file or a folder.
-  version: 3.4.16 # revision will be set to the MD5 hash of the filepath is unspecified.
+  version: 3.4.16 # revision will be set to the MD5 hash of the filepath if left unspecified.
 ```